SynTexDZN/homebridge-syntex-webhooks/README.md

 - `name` The name of the accessory.
 - `letters` See letter configuration below.
 - `operation` Use the logical operands *( `>`, `<`, `=` )*
-- `value` The state of your accessory.
+- `value` The state value of your accessory.

 ### Optional Parameters
 - `plugin` Use the platform name of the plugin *( see supported plugins below )*
-- `hue` is used for RGB lights.
+- `brightness` can be used for dimmable / RGB lights.
-- `saturation` is used for RGB lights.
+- `hue` can be used for RGB lights.
-- `brightness` is used for dimmable lights.
+- `saturation` can be used for RGB lights.

 ### Letter Configuration
-The letters are split into two parts *( numbers )*
+The letters are split into two parts *( characters )*

 **1. Service Type**
-- A : Contact
-- B : Motion
-- C : Temperature
-- D : Humidity
-- E : Rain
-- F : Light
-- G : Blind
 - 0 : Occupancy
 - 1 : Smoke
 - 2 : Airquality